reidycolm/MS2-Project/README.md

 ### View the live project [here.](https://reidycolm.github.io/MS2-Project/)

 For my second project as a Code Institute student, I decided to make something that I would get everyday use out of.
 Since being introduced to the pomodoro technique, it has become my go to way to study.
 It's a very simple but effective method and I thought it would be cool to make my own.
 I'm really happy with how it turned out and no longer need any pomodoro apps on my phone.
-As I continue to learn more Javascript going forward, I feel like this is something I will continie to upgrade and add interesting features to.
+As I continue to learn more Javascript going forward, I feel like this is something I will continue to upgrade and add interesting features to.

 ## User Experience (UX)